 Once the VLAN is deleted it will no longer appear on the main page and all the ports are now back under the default VLAN.
 When a port based VLAN is created the PVID (Port VLAN ID) will change automatically to be members of the new VLAN they are a part of.
 If you delete this VLAN the PVIDs will not automatically return to the default VLAN.
-Users should keep this in mind when removing VLANs, and may need to manual change the PVIDs for any affected ports.
+Users should keep this in mind when removing VLANs, and may need to manually change the PVIDs for any affected ports.

-(See VLAN Configuration Examples on Page 140)
+(See VLAN Configuration Examples section)

-Note: When implementing overlapping VLANs, RSTP can only be enabled on one of the VLANs that is overlapping others.
+- 1. When implementing overlapping VLANs, RSTP can only be enabled on one of the VLANs that is overlapping others.
 RSTP can not be implemented on a VLAN that contains other VLANs within that one.
-Changing anything on a VLAN will turn on RSTP on all VLANs as a precautionary measure.
+Changing anything on a VLAN will turn on RSTP on all VLANs as a precautionary measure. - 2.
+All N-Ring ports must be on the same tagged VLAN. - 3.
+VID=1 has to be Admit=ALL, and cannot be tagged only.